Global Environment Facility

-- Full-Sized Projects — For grants over US$2 million, GEF’s implementing agencies work with an operational focal point in each country to develop project ideas consistent with the country’s priorities, and with GEF’s operational strategy and programs.
+- Full-sized Projects (FSPs) — For grants over US$2 million, GEF’s implementing agencies work with an operational focal point in each country to develop project ideas consistent with the country’s priorities, and with GEF’s operational strategy and programs.
 Full-sized projects have to be approved by GEF’s Council.

-- Medium-Sized Projects — Grants of less than US$2 million are available through expedited procedures that speed processing and implementation.
+- Medium-sized Projects (MSPs) — Grants of less than US$2 million are available through expedited procedures that speed processing and implementation.
 They are intended to encourage a wide variety of interested parties to develop and propose project concepts.

-- Enabling Activities — The GEF finances capacity-building activities under the conventions on biodiversity, climate change, and persistent organic pollutants.
+- Enabling Activities (EAs) –Grants of less than US$1 million for capacity-building activities under the conventions.
 The GEF provides grants for developing plans, strategies, programs, and reports in support of the relevant conventions.

-- Programmatic Approach — This framework connects GEF with the private sector, aid donors, and the scientific community in programs that integrate global environmental objectives into national and regional strategies.
+- Programmatic Approaches (PAs) — This framework connects GEF with the private sector, aid donors, and the scientific community in programs that integrate global environmental objectives into national and regional strategies.
 A program usually contains several projects to foster increased horizontal and vertical integration.

 GEF’s operational focal points administer the in-country coordination of GEF’s projects.
 Grant seekers begin by contacting the country’s operational focal point to verify that project ideas will be eligible for GEF’s consideration.
 They subsequently prepare a Project Identification Form in close coordination with one of GEF’s partner agencies.